Twofold Multiprior Preferences and Failures of Contingent Reasoning: Introduction

-TFC preferences are also closerly related to \textit{justifiable preferences}, introduced by \cite{lehrer2011justifiable}.
-This is a class of complete but not necessarily transitive preferences represented by a set $C$ of priors and a utility function such that an act $f$ is preferred to an act $g$ if $\int u(f) \dd p \geq \int u(g) \dd p$ holds for some prior in $C$.
-Given a TFC symmetric preference $\succ$, its negation defined as $f \succ' g$ if $g \not\succ f$ is justifiable.

-\cite{cerreia2020rational} propose a theory of behavior based on the coupling of two preference relations, an incomplete mental preference and a complete but not transitive preference describing behavior.
-They provide conditions under which the first preference admits a Bewley representation and the second a justifiable representation.
+Within the literature on interval orders, \cite{nakamura1993subjective} is the contribution closest to our paper.
+He proposes an interval order representation inspired by \citeauthor{schmeidler1989subjective}'s (\citeyear{schmeidler1989subjective}) theory of Choquet expected utility, where $\underline{U}$ and $\overline{U}$ are Choquet integrals with respect to two capacities.
+Not only the representations but also the type of axioms involved are quite different: While one of his main axioms is a complex multisymmetry assumption, our axioms are instead specifically tailored to an Anscombe-Aumann framework and rely on familiar concepts, such as monotonicity, the idea of hedging against uncertainty, and a preference for sure over uncertain outcomes.

-A key motivation behind twofold conservatism is the notion of obvious dominance in mechanism design.
+A key motivation behind our paper is the notion of obvious dominance in mechanism design \citep{li}.
 This has been studied axiomatically before, by \cite{zhang2017bounded}.
 They model obvious dominance through a complete preference relation, and obtain a weighted min-max criterion.
-Our point of departure is different: we think of obvious dominance as necessitating an incomplete criterion.
-In our model a status quo is only abandoned in favor of an alternative if there is sufficient reason to do so, and therefore a mechanism is robustly implementable if a deviation would be adopted in favor of the proposed equilibrium, even if the deviation were the status-quo.
+Our point of departure is different:\ we think of obvious dominance as necessitating an incomplete criterion.
+In our model a status quo is only abandoned in favor of an alternative if there is sufficient reason to do so, and therefore a mechanism is robustly implementable if a deviation would be adopted in favor of the proposed equilibrium, even if the deviation were the status quo.

+The recent work of \cite{valenzuela2020subjective} also uses preference incompleteness to model complexity in decision problems.
+His focus is on a measure of complexity that depends on the cardinality of the partition generated by each act.
+The representation is distinct from ours, but shares the spirit of accounting for preference incompleteness through the multiple evaluations of each act.

+A number of recent papers relax monotonicity. \cite{ellis2017correlation} study a weakening of monotonicity in a model of correlation misperception.
+They enrich the standard Anscombe-Aumann to allow for the possibility that a decision maker may distinguish between the left and right sides of the expression $h = \alpha f + (1-\alpha)g$, even though the two refer to same act. \cite{saponara2020revealed} models a decision maker who has limited understanding of the state space, and evaluates each act with respect to a class of partitions of events. \cite{puri2020} presents a model of choice over lotteries that incorporates the cognitive costs of contemplating lotteries with large support.
+Her model predicts violation of first order stochastic dominance, which is analogous to violations of monotonicity in this paper.